natebarksdale/natebarksdale.github.io/output/2024-05-28-study-of-the-day-a-rose-by-any-other-name.md

 ---
 author: Nate Barksdale
 pubDatetime: 2024-05-28
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:53Z
 title: Study of the Day | A Rose By Any Other Name
 slug: study-of-the-day-a-rose-by-any-other-name
 featured: false
 draft: false
-description: During the 1970s researchers from the Summer Institute of Linguistics carried stacks of paint chip cards manufactured by the Munsell company to remote areas aro...
+description: Explore how a groundbreaking study using paint chips reveals universal patterns in how cultures distinguish colors.
-emoji: 📝
+emoji: 🎨
 tags:
   - 🌀 Templeton
+  - 🎨 Colors
-  - 📚 Essays
+  - 📊 Surveys
-  - 🐄 Cheeses
+  - 🌍 Culture
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  Colors span the globe,
+  Linguists chart the hues we name,
+  Patterns emerge, clear.
-coordinates: [51.509865, -0.118092]
+coordinates: [37.8716, -122.2727]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | A Rose By Any Other Name.
+For the John Templeton Foundation, I wrote about how our perception of colors transcends cultural boundaries.

 > During the 1970s researchers from the Summer Institute of Linguistics carried stacks of paint chip cards manufactured by the Munsell company to remote areas around the world to show them to native speakers of dozens of little-studied, non-written languages.
 Thousands of times a ritual was repeated: over the course of an hour or two the participants were shown more than 300 cards, each with a sample mounted in the center of a neutral background, as they were asked the local-language approximation of the question, “What color is this?”
 >